 6. Your memory seems noticeably impaired at times, and you get sicker more frequently, too.

-When you have a SN child, your child has more appointments than a White House secretary could probably manage.
-Your child has more therapists, specialists and aides than most parents would dream of.
-The list of appointments with specialists, of course, does not include school, sports practices or the other extracurricular activities in which the child may participate.
-In addition to all the names, dates, appointments, and so forth I must keep track of for my career (Come on, I work a lot!), I have to keep track of the staff of people who are involved in the care for my child.
+When you have an SN child, your child has more appointments than a White House secretary could probably manage.
+Your child has more therapists, specialists, and aides than most parents would dream of.
+The list of appointments with specialists, of course, does not include school, sports practices, or the other extracurricular activities in which the child may participate.
+In addition to all the names, dates, appointments, and so forth I must keep track of for my career (come on, I work a lot), I have to keep track of the staff of people who are involved in the care of my child.
 Because a brain can only accommodate so much information at a time, I accept that I can only mentally recall a fraction of what I could recall from my memory in the past.
 If my forehead could read a computerized message, it would clearly read, “System Down.”

 7. You spend a lot of time feeling confused as you try to understand your child.